-The character known simply as “Kid” in The Matrix Revolutions, particularly exemplifies the attribute of Netzach.
+The character known simply as “Kid” (played by Clayton Watson) in The Matrix Revolutions, particularly exemplifies the attribute of Netzach.
 On an interpersonal level, Netzach is what gives a person “the nerve” to go up to someone to introduce themselves, ask how they can help, give information, etc.

 Kid has no problem doing that.
-He’s going to be there when you need him, ready to jump into the fray.
+He’s going to be there when you need him too, ready to jump into the fray.

 In such a situation, the “counter sefirot” of Hod (on the left, across from Netzach) is the ability to calculate when it is appropriate to speak/act, what to say/do, how to say/do it, and at times, when to “get lost.”

 Someone whose Netzach is not in balance with Hod could have “boundary issues,” such as getting into someone’s personal space, or not restraining their speech. (i.e., TMI – “too much info!”)

 This is Kid’s primary ‘problem’ with those around him.
 He means well, but he can be obnoxious.

 In kabbalah, Netzach and Hod are compared to the legs of a person, which “get you where you need to go.”